samcorcos/network-x/README.md

 get more data into nodes (description) for popover display

-#TODO June 19th
+#TODO June 20th

-First things first: fix the exclusive tag problem.
-Create a variable that is a string with "and" queries that comes from an iteration over the tags array.
-Then include that variable as an interpolated string into the neo4j query Booya

-1. Simplify queries in methods using Ramda and map reduce
-2. Iterate over tags array parameter to make tag queries inclusive rather than exclusive
+1. Special filter for Jurisdiction (exclusive filter)
-3. Change the "create links" and "create nodes" to be global within the scope of D3
+2. Change the "create links" and "create nodes" to be global within the scope of D3
   1. Then, create new functions that manipulate these arrays rather than destroy them and create new ones

 Doing this will solve: 1) The D3 update problem, 2) The tags problem, 3) The reusability of methods with inputs